-Schools should not use houses of worship for school events, activities, or classes, whether for students or solely for faculty and staff.
-It might be okay for them to do so if they cover up any religious displays or messages, but most of the time that does not happen.
-If you are at a school activity at a church and you can see religious displays, then the school has violated the separation of church and state,
+Public schools should not use houses of worship for school events, activities, or classes, whether for students or solely for faculty and staff.
+It might be okay for schools to do so if any religious displays or messages are covered, but most of the time that does not happen.
+If you are at a school activity at a house of worship and you can see religious displays, then the school has violated the separation of church and state.